NuevoFoundation/workshops/content/english/jsappybird/1-Activity/Steps-to-start.md

 ---

-Open the Activity-1 Scafflod URL to do the activity. https://repl.it/@nuevofoundation/JSappyBird-Activity-1-Scaffold
+Open the Activity-1 Scaffold URL to do the activity. https://repl.it/@nuevofoundation/JSappyBird-Activity-1-Scaffold

 When you make changes to the scafflod you will be created as anonymous users.